OECD Home › Education › Publications & Documents

 Publications & Documents

 English, , 2,052kb

-This report provides, for the Flemish community of Belgium,an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches.
+This report on New Zealand provides, from an international perspective,an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches.

 This paper examines the normative impact of PISA by investigating how, and the extent to which , national policy actors use PISA in policies and practices, to evaluate and improve school-system performance.